HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/networking/remove-hpovlogicalswitchgroup.md

 ## Description

 This Cmdlet will remove the configured Logical Switch Group from the requested appliance(s).
 You cannot delete a logical switch group while it is being used by one or more logical switches.
 To delete the logical switch group, first delete the logical switches using the logical switch group.
-Required privileges: Infrastructure administrator or Network administrator
+Minimum required privileges: Infrastructure administrator or Network administrator

 ## Examples